Artificial Intelligence (AI) Airborne Air Defense System

 Given the strategic environment, the U.S., UK, Germany, France, Canada, and all other NATO allies and partners immediately placed their nations on a complete military mobilization and preparation plan.
 This preparation has been the largest military adaptation since the end of the Cold War in the 1980s (NATO News).

-After 75 years since World War II, which ended with two nuclear bombs, once again now, the world is heading for the possibility of another nuclear war in 2027-2035 (RadioFree Europe Reported), which will reach a breaking point during the summer of 2025 on "Day X." The U.S. and NATO warn that Russia's ongoing nuclear threats are dangerous and that any such action will lead the world closer to a global nuclear catastrophe and lead to World War III (NATO News Reported).
+After 75 years since World War II, which ended with two nuclear bombs, once again now, the world is heading for the possibility of another nuclear war in 2027-2035 (RadioFree Europe Reported), which will reach a breaking point during the summer of 2025 on "Day X." The U.S. and NATO warn that Russia's ongoing nuclear threats are dangerous and that any such action will lead the world closer to a global nuclear catastrophe and World War III (NATO News reported).

 NATO wants Canada and allies to gear up for a conventional war.
 Canda said "The next big war, it'll be a series.
 It will be a big regional war, or a series of regional wars, that Canada will be drawn into as a Western ally".
 "So we better have our plans in place, including for mobilizing industry."(ici Radio Canada reported).
-On July 18, 2024, CBC News reported, "Chief of Defence Staff says Canada and the U.S. have five years to prepare for new threats from Russia and China."
+On July 18, 2024, "Chief of Defence Staff says Canada and the U.S. have five years to prepare for new threats from Russia and China."
+(CBC News reported)

 During the Cold War era in the 1980s, the issue of unmanned aerial vehicles or drones capable of carrying weapons of mass destruction (WMD) to be used together as an effective weapon and the systems that deliver them was a significant security concern among the industrialized nations: the United States, Canada, France, Germany, Italy, Japan, and the United Kingdom (U.K.).
-However, at the time, no clear solutions were found to mitigate these threats other than strengthening export and arms controls and allowing allies to pursue credible deterrence and defense.
+However, at the time, no clear solutions were found to mitigate these threats other than strengthening export and arms controls and allowing allies to pursue credible deterrence and defence.

 The U.S. and NATO military experts recognized that Russia-Ukraine war transformed the new warfare strategy and further modified the future deterrence and defense, which is the bedrock of global nuclear safety and security.
 We analyzed the Cold War era tensions between the United States and the Soviet Union, and their respective allies conflict in the 1980s, also Strategic Defense Initiative (SDI), or "Star Wars," and methods they used to strengthen deterrence based on the "Peace Through Strength" concept.
-(Credit: Arms Control Association) The global superpowers and NATO allies recognize that achieving 21st-century deterrence and defense involves the next generation of artificial intelligence, a family of UAVs, and a drone warfare strategy.
-The global superpowers and military experts say, "Whoever comes up with the idea of a drone-on-drone swarm war strategy with artificial intelligence (Policy Paper Defence Artificial Intelligence Strategy—GOV.UK) will dominate the world and will accomplish credible deterrence for the next 75 years to deter and avoid another nuclear war."
+(Credit: Arms Control Association)

 Russia: In September 2017, the Russian President said that whoever comes up with a drone-on-drone swarm strategy with Artificial Intelligence will play a significant role in the next generation of electronic warfare and will come to dominate the world .
 (CNN Reported)